dswede43/bioinformatics_analyses/Machine learning/Immune cell classification/README.md

 This portion of the pipeline attempts to create an initial subset of genes that are associated with the trait or biological condition of interest
 (in this case T-cells).
 It does this through creating modules/clusters of genes using [WGCNA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-559) and correlates them to the trait of interest.
-Hub genes from these identified gene modules/clusters are then extracted as features to be used in the machine learning models.
+Hub genes from these identified gene modules are then extracted as features to be used in the machine learning models.

 ### 2. Machine learning
 Various machine learning models including LASSO logistic regression, random forest classifier, and adaptive boost classifier are trained and tested